Progress

 • ● Have the person sit or lie down, rest, and cool off

 • ● Have the person drink something with sugar and electrolytes.
-Sport drinks or juice are preferable.
+Sports drinks or juice are preferable.
 If those are not available, just have them drink water

 • ● Apply a bag of ice and water wrapped in a towel over the affected area, if the person can tolerate it